ChaseLittlepaws/Mulch-Calculator/README.md

 # Mulch Calculator WordPress Widget

 ## Current Features
-Simple arithmetic that uses example data to demonstrate the core calculations behind a mulch calculator.
+In browser calculator that takes in input in a standard unit and outputs how many bags of mulch the user should buy.

 ## Planned Features
 - Implemented as a WordPress Widget
-- User input in standard unit
-- Dynamically displays output to the web browser
 - Optionally output a price estimate
 - User input in varying units
 - Website manager can config the volume and estimated price of bags